Outbound sales: definition, process and strategies

 SaaS sales is selling software using this model. 📈

+A sales development representative (SDR) sells software to customers that they can access through a portal or website and start accessing the product immediately.
 Like any other sales model, SaaS sales involve building trust and rapport with potential customers.
 As well as learning their pain points and answering their questions.

 What is the payment model for SaaS?